datopian/datahub-docs-tech/docs/developers/platform.md

 ### Profile

-Profile covers set of an authenticated and authorized entities like publishers and users.
+Set of an authenticated and authorized entities like publishers and users.
 They are responsible for publishing, deleting or maintaining data on platform.

 **Important:** Users do not have Data Packages, Publishers do.
 Users are *members* of Publishers.

 #### Publisher

 Publisher is an organization which "owns" Data Packages.
 Publisher may have zero or more Data Packages.
-Publisher May also have one or more user.
+Publisher may also have one or more user.

 #### User